Interested in graduate training schemes?

 For every application you do, tailor your examples to the role and company – make sure they are relevant, specific and positive.

 Show why you are a good cultural fit.
-Fine-tune your answers to reflect the organisation’s core values, culture and structure, e.g. if it is a creative, innovative company, adapt your style to show your creative edge, discuss achievements where you did things differently, or comment on their ways of working that appeal.
+Fine-tune your answers to reflect the organisation’s core values, culture and structure e.g. if it is a creative, innovative company, show your creative edge, discuss achievements where you did things differently or comment on their ways of working that appeal.
 Show how you get their style and could connect with the team.

 6. Get experience

-‘Over a third of recruiters warn that graduates without any previous work experience at all, are unlikely to be successful during the selection process and have little or no chance of receiving a job offer, irrespective of their academic achievements or the university they attended.’
+‘Two fifths of the country’s top graduate employers warn that graduates without any previous work experience at all, are unlikely to be successful during the selection process and have little or no chance of receiving a job offer, irrespective of their academic achievements or the university they attended.’

 7. Be yourself

 It goes without saying that you want to portray a polished professional image, but do let your personality shine through.
+A recruiter will want to know that you have the potential to do the job, but also that you will fit in and be happy.
+And it’s a two-way thing, you need to make a judgement as to whether the company suits you.
+So, in all stages of the application process, keep an open mind, be authentic, let them see the real you.
 Refer to your interests and life experiences (e.g. sports, arts, travels, volunteering) to illustrate personal qualities and achievements; it can give a subtle insight into your personality, and could set you apart as a great fit with the team and company culture.

-Jill Grinsted – Director of Sales & Marketing at Forest Holidays, & an experienced recruiter
+Jill Grinsted – Sales & Marketing Director & an experienced recruiter

 Be yourself at assessment centres.
 Don’t feel intimidated by other candidates, just try to relax and focus on getting across your own best qualities.
 Be sure to contribute, but don’t feel you need to dominate the tasks – remember at graduate level, they are more likely to be looking for good team players than strong leaders.